How to shop for dental care

 When it comes to dental care options, your two main choices are dental insurance or dental discount plans.
 Let’s look at how you can get covered with dental insurance, as well as what a dental discount plan is and how you can find the best ones.

 It seems logical that it would be included, but unfortunately that’s not the case.
 It usually wasn’t that big of a deal, since dental procedures used to be relatively cheap.
 But as they’ve gotten more expensive, dental coverage has been scaled back.
-Only 64% of people had dental benefits as of 2014 - which means 1 out of 3 adults are either foregoing dental care or paying out of pocket for it.
+In 2016, 77% of people had dental benefits, meaning one of out four adults are either foregoing dental care or paying out of pocket for it.

-Even when health insurance became mandatory thanks to the Affordable Care Act (ACA), aka Obamacare, dental (and vision) coverage was only required for children.
-Adults were still on their own.
-Some people speculate that because the ACA took a lot of its cues from Medicare, and Medicare doesn’t cover dental care, Obamacare doesn’t, either.
+Even when health insurance became mandatory thanks to the Affordable Care Act, dental (and vision) coverage was only required for children.
+Adults are still on their own.

 As mentioned, you can shop for dental insurance on insurance marketplaces like Healthcare.gov as either a standalone policy or as part of a health insurance policy.
 In 2014 less than 1% of Healthcare.gov plans were estimated to include dental benefits for adults, so you’ll likely have more luck paying for a separate plan.